Shubham1919284/ChatBot/README.md

 # 🤖 DeepSeek Chat – Streamlit UI

-A sleek and responsive **Chatbot UI built using Streamlit**, powered by the `DeepSeek` model via **OpenRouter API**.
+A sleek and responsive **Chatbot UI built using Streamlit**, powered by the `DeepSeek` model via **API**.
 This project mimics a modern ChatGPT-style experience with avatars, markdown rendering, light/dark theme toggle, chat history, and more.

 ## ✨ Features

-- 🧠 **Streamed responses** using OpenRouter API (`deepseek/deepseek-chat`)
+- 🧠 **Streamed responses** using API (`deepseek/deepseek-chat`)
 - 🤖 **Avatars** and markdown-based message bubbles
 - 🌙 **Dark theme enabled by default** with light/dark mode toggle
 - 🕒 **Timestamps** for each chat message